NuevoFoundation/workshops/content/english/secret-messages/activity-5.md

 ![List of ASCII Codes](../media/ascii-english.png)

-That each character has a value, will serve us to add or subtract letters, and thus change the order of them in a certain way.
+Since each character has a numeric value, we can use this to add or subtract values to these letters, and thus change the order of them in a certain way.
 It allows us to convert characters (`char`) into numbers (`int`) and vice versa.

 Example
 ```